DONATE NOW

 • holding polluters accountable for impacts to our river and the communities that rely on it

-• engaging environmental justice communities in decision-making that impacts our quality of life and protection of clean water
+• engaging environmental justice communities in decision-making that impacts protection of clean water and our quality of life

-• promoting community engagement and volunteerism in river stewardship
+• promoting community engagement and volunteerism in river stewardship, including water quality monitoring and litter cleanups

 • promoting recreational opportunities that support our community and our resource based economy